ironhack-labs/data-labs/module-2/calculating-odds.md

 * Short presentation of yourself:
 	* Who are you?
-	* Your favorite thing about this course so far
+	* What you hope to get from this course
   * __Note: we are getting you ready for final presentation!__
 * Introduction
-  * Data set you chose.
+  * The game you chose
-  * Why did you choose that data set?
+  * What did you learn about games of chance from this presentation?
   * The most important thing you learned.
 * The code
     * Be prepared to explain your code as well as markdown comments
-* The visualizations
+* The computations
-    * Explain your choice of visualizations and how you customized them to make them more clear for the reader
+    * Explain the outcomes you chose and their probabilities.
 * Your insight
-    * Explain what insight you derived from the visualizations and what this tells us about the data
+    * Explain what insight you derived from your calculations and what this tells us about the game.